famake3/openhab2-addons/addons/binding/org.openhab.binding.folding/README.md

 ## Requirements (network access to F@H)
 The Folding@home TCP interface is enabled only on localhost by default, without a password.
-In order to allow control of Folding on other machines than the one running OpenHAB, it is necessary to configure the Folding client to accept commands from a non-localhost address.
+In order to allow control of Folding on other machines than the one running openHAB, it is necessary to configure the Folding client to accept commands from a non-localhost address.
 Here is how to do it in the FAHControl application:

   * Open FAHControl on the client to be added
   * Click on Configure, then the Remote Access tab
   * Enter a password twice (invent one)
   * Locate the Allow box under IP Address Restrictions
-  * Append a space and the IP address of the machine running OpenHAB to the text in that box, so it reads something like `127.0.0.1 192.168.1.2`
+  * Append a space and the IP address of the machine running openHAB to the text in that box, so it reads something like `127.0.0.1 192.168.1.2`

 You should now have access to the client, configure it using the password and